xen-project/xen/SUPPORT.md

 The default policy includes FLASK labels and roles for a "typical" Xen-based system with dom0, driver domains, stub domains, domUs, and so on.

+### SILO XSM Module

+SILO extends the dummy policy by enforcing that DomU-s can only communicate with Dom0, yet not with each other.

+    Status: Supported

 ## Virtual Hardware, Hypervisor